 Stage One: Live without the FODMAP foods

 If you want to better manage symptoms of Irritable Bowel Syndrome (IBS), Crohn’s Disease, Ulcerative Colitis or other digestive disorders following the Low FODMAP Diet is a great strategy to include.
-If you need a little help understanding this diet, grab a copy of the Getting Started with the Low FODMAP Diet guide.

 So now you have to figure out what life is like after FODMAPs, meaning now you can’t eat them!
 Geesh!

 This means changing the way you eat, your recipes and how you eat out.
 So if you are in this stage of Life After FODMAPs, I have a few resources for you to help you along the way.

 - Watch the cooking videos from the series Food That Feels Good to learn how to cook Low FODMAP

 - Browse Low FODMAP recipes to choose some delicious dishes to enjoy

 - Learn how to navigate a restaurant menu when eating out and plan for date night